-Meanwhile, Carrie’s themes of coming of age horror also find a voice in IT.
+Meanwhile, Carrie’s coming of age horror also finds a voice in IT.
 For example, Beverly Marsh comes from a family of abuse and volatility.
-Her place and sense of belonging, haunted by rumour and ostracisation.
-The anger she holds, only tamed by the power of friendship, something King denied young Carrie White.
-And just as Carrie also explores the true horror of puberty and high school, IT reflects the secret fears surrounding our early teenage life, including the devastating effects of bullying, perceived difference and racism in the transition from teenager to adult.
-Mushietti’s adaptation restores many of these attributes, including the horror of homophobia and domestic violence.
-Meanwhile, Dick Hallorann (The Shining) connects directly to Derry, not only through his time as an army cook but also his role in saving Mike Hanlon’s father from death before IT’s events unfold.
+Here Beverly’s sense of security and belonging is haunted by rumour and social ostracisation.
+The anger she holds, only tamed by the power of friendship, an escape King would deny poor Carrie White.
+Meanwhile, like Carrie, IT explores the true horror of puberty and high school and the secret fears we carry in our teens, from bullying to perceived difference, racism and social anxiety.
+Meanwhile, there is also a direct link to Dick Hallorann (The Shining), as Derry was his home as an army cook.

 “They’ll float,” it growled, “they float, Georgie, and when you’re down here with me, you’ll float, too-” – Pennywise (IT)

 And what of Pennywise the Clown, I hear you ask?
-Well, it could be argued Pennywise as a figure takes many cues from Salem’s Lot, the evil laying concealed from view in a town where ignorance is bliss, just as in Salem.
-Of course, at this point, it is also worth mentioning that Pennywise also appears in many of King’s novels following IT’s publication.
-IT acts as a convergence of ideas, thoughts, and themes generated from King’s earlier work.
-At the same time, Derry is the centre of King’s early writing and the power of his grasp on childhood and adult horror.
-Stephen King’s IT reminds us of our childhood nightmares, IT reflects the influence of adult denial, and IT delves into our human need to face our monsters, wherever they may reside.
+Pennywise as a figure takes many cues from Salem’s Lot, as an evil that lies concealed from view in a town where ignorance is bliss.
+Of course, at this point, it is also worth mentioning that Pennywise also appears in many of King’s novels following IT’s first publication.
+IT combines ideas, thoughts, and themes generated from King’s earlier work.
+At the same time, Derry is the centre of King’s horror universe.
+Here Stephen King’s IT reminds us of our childhood nightmares, IT reflects the influence of adult denial, and IT delves into our human need to face our monsters, wherever they may reside.